Badhan-BUET-Zone/badhan-backup/README.md

 `Badhan-Logo` directory contains the python code to generate splash screen images from the base icon for the android app.
 ### Run the code
+* Install Docker.
-* Run `npm i` to install all dependencies.
+* Run `bin/install`
 * Create `config` folder and paste `badhan-buet-2177eeab149f.json` and `config.env` in it (Ask system administrator for these files)
+* Run `bin/up list` to get the list of all backups.
+You may also try the other commands listed below.

 ### Available commands:

-`node badhan backup  `       Backup the mongodb database to firebase storage
+`bin/up backup  `       Backup the mongodb database to firebase storage

-`node badhan list   `        Get the list of backups of mongodb database from firebase storage
+`bin/up list   `        Get the list of backups of mongodb database from firebase storage

-`node badhan delete`         Remove a backup using timestamp
+`bin/up delete`         Remove a backup using timestamp

-`node badhan restore`        Restore a backup using timestamp
+`bin/up restore`        Restore a backup using timestamp

-`node badhan prune`          Keep latest maximum 3 backups and delete the remaining backups
+`bin/up prune`          Keep latest maximum 3 backups and delete the remaining backups

-`node badhan restoreLatest`  Restore the last backup to database
+`bin/up restoreLatest`  Restore the last backup to database